Microsoft 365 Security Review for UK SMEs: The First 10 Checks

 The best early-stage security reviews are concrete.
 They turn dashboards and assumptions into named controls, named owners and dated evidence.

 Most smaller Microsoft 365 tenants do not need a month of discovery before useful work starts.
-They need a sharp first pass over the controls that usually fail in the same places: admin sprawl, weak authentication, unmanaged devices, messy sharing and thin evidence.
+They need a sharp first pass over the controls that usually fail in the same places: admin sprawl, weak authentication, unmanaged devices, messy sharing, risky mail routes and thin evidence.

 - List every privileged role, starting with Global Administrator and Privileged Role Administrator.